 Does this financial product consider principal adverse impacts on sustainability factors?

 What investment strategy does this financial product follow?

-The investment objective of the Fund is to produce returns, net of fees and expenses above the performance of the Bloomberg Barclays Global Corporate Custom Weighted Index (the "Index").
-The Fund also aims to constrain carbon intensity in respect of its corporate bond portfolio by targeting at least 50% lower weighted carbon intensity than the Index.
+The investment objective of the Fund is to produce returns, net of fees and expenses above the return of the The Bloomberg Barclays Global Corporate Custom Weighted Index.